deseven/firefox-quickllm/USAGE.md

 ### Extension doesn't activate
 - Check if the keyboard shortcut conflicts with other extensions or browser shortcuts
-- Try using the right-click context menu instead
+- Try using the right-click context menu instead or calling from the extension window
-- Ensure the extension is enabled in Firefox
+- Ensure the extension is enabled in your browser

 ### API errors
 - Read the error (duh)